UnwrappedDesign/oxbow/src/content/simple/pricing.md

 ## Lifetime access

 - **No subscription required** — After the initial payment, there will be no more charges for all-access licenses.
-- F**ree updates and content** — New templates, components, and versions are included at no extra charge.
+- **Free updates and content** — New templates, components, and versions are included at no extra charge.